AUTplayed/rewatchTracker/README.md

 deploying is really easy, just execute the fatJar gradle task and then deploy the jar from build/libs/rewatchTracker-fat-1.0.jar

 the application will create a store.json file in the working directory which retains the persisted shows (autosaves every hour)

-## todo

-- show creation menu

-currently you have to edit the json and the restart the app to add a new show